The Guide to Hyperlocal Marketing for Real Estate

 The way you position yourself in your marketing will help you stand out as the go-to authoritative real estate leader in your local area.
 On your neighborhood pages, include local listings for each and highlight unique features and facts.

-Top-performing listers will also be interested in discovering Listing Showcase, a new way to win listings with a differentiated listing experience.
+Top-performing listers will also be interested in discovering Zillow Showcase, a new way to win listings with a differentiated listing experience.
 This innovative service from ShowingTime+ offers an exclusive set of agents the keys to a best-in-class listing display with prominent branding, including their photograph, name, firm and contact information displayed and differentiated in the listing; vibrant photography and listing media; and increased access to the largest online consumer audience on Zillow.
-For more information and to get on the waitlist in your market, click on Listing Showcase.
+For more information and to get on the waitlist in your market, click on Zillow Showcase.

 10. Cross-market with other local businesses.